Caltech-geoquake/PySeismoSoil/README.md

 ## Examples

-Go to the "examples" folder from the root directory of this repository for some examples written as Jupyter Notebooks.
+Go to the "examples" folder from the root directory.
 Those examples help you quickly get familiar with the usage of this library.

 ## Knowledge base

 The models and algorithms used in this library mainly come from these research papers:

+1. J. Shi (2019) "Improving Site Response Analysis for Earthquake Ground Motion Modeling."
+Dissertation (Ph.D.), California Institute of Technology. doi:10.7907/X5NZ-DQ21. [[URL](http://resolver.caltech.edu/CaltechTHESIS:05302019-150220368)]

-1. J. Shi, D. Asimaki (2018) "A Generic Velocity Profile for Basin Sediments in California Conditioned on Vs30."
+2. J. Shi, D. Asimaki (2018) "A Generic Velocity Profile for Basin Sediments in California Conditioned on Vs30."
 Seismological Research Letters, 89 (4), 1397-1409. [[URL](http://resolver.caltech.edu/CaltechAUTHORS:20180523-153705346)]

-2. J. Shi, D. Asimaki (2017) "From stiffness to strength: Formulation and validation of a hybrid hyperbolic nonlinear soil model for site-response analyses."
+3. J. Shi, D. Asimaki (2017) "From stiffness to strength: Formulation and validation of a hybrid hyperbolic nonlinear soil model for site-response analyses."
 Bulletin of the Seismological Society of America, 107 (3), 1336-1355. [[URL](http://resolver.caltech.edu/CaltechAUTHORS:20170404-150827374)]

-3. W. Li, D. Assimaki (2010) "Site- and motion-dependent parametric uncertainty of site-response analyses in earthquake simulations."
+4. W. Li, D. Assimaki (2010) "Site- and motion-dependent parametric uncertainty of site-response analyses in earthquake simulations."
 Bulletin of the Seismological Society of America 100 (3), 954-968. [[URL](http://resolver.caltech.edu/CaltechAUTHORS:20140904-160952252)]

-4. D. Asimaki, W. Li, J. Steidl, J. Schmedes (2008) "Quantifying nonlinearity susceptibility via site-response modeling uncertainty at three sites in the Los Angeles Basin."
+5. D. Asimaki, W. Li, J. Steidl, J. Schmedes (2008) "Quantifying nonlinearity susceptibility via site-response modeling uncertainty at three sites in the Los Angeles Basin."
 Bulletin of the Seismological Society of America 98 (5), 2364-2390. [[URL](http://resolver.caltech.edu/CaltechAUTHORS:20140828-163417572)]

 ## Report issues